Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 But Eggs Hired a New PR Firm

 But now (thankfully) the tide has turned.
 Nutritionists now recognize that the dietary cholesterol found in eggs does not contribute to high blood cholesterol levels.
 The typical American diet, which includes lots of animal products (meat) can (and often does) increase blood cholesterol levels, but it is the saturated fat in those animal products that is the real culprit.

 In contrast, eggs are low in saturated fat—and they contain important nutrients.
 We now know that eggs are safe to eat and (grandma was right) an important part of our diets.

 So, let's talk about eggs.

 The Perfect Food?

 Think eggs are unhealthy?
 Well, pardon the pun, but the yolks on you.
-Eggs, once believed to be a ticking cholesterol time bomb, and actually one of the world's most healthy foods.
-Consider this--one egg contains:
+Eggs, once believed to be a ticking cholesterol time bomb, are actually one of the world's healthiest foods.
+Consider this—one egg contains: